glouppe/info8010-deep-learning/lecture2.md

 the worst optimization algorithms (in terms of *empirical risk*) (Bottou, 2011).
 - Interestingly, if training examples $\mathbf{x}\_i, y\_i \sim P\_{X,Y}$ are received and used in an online fashion, then SGD directly minimizes the **expected** risk.

+???

+R: expand bottou result in a slide

 ---

 # Layers